 The American Society of International Law

 Over the past few terms, the Supreme Court and other U.S. courts have shown a growing interest in comparative foreign law arguments.
-This all day CLE program was designed for domestic public interest lawyers considering when and how to incorporate foreign sources into domestic litigation and advocacy.
+This all-day CLE program was designed for domestic public interest lawyers considering when and how to incorporate foreign sources into domestic litigation and advocacy.
 The program provided an overview of the Supreme Court’s use of foreign law, considered the controversy and debate around the use of such sources arguments, and examined case studies of legal strategies using foreign sources.
 The session concluded with a skill-building session on how to conduct foreign law research.

 Experts on the use of foreign legal sources led the sessions, providing insight into judicial attitudes towards such sources and strategic considerations in their use in different U.S. forums.
 Click here to view the conference agenda.